-Objectives for Listening in Year 1
+Objectives for Listening in Year 2

-- recognise and reproduce with support a limited range of high frequency target language phonemes. - 2. understand with support the main idea of very simple phrases and sentences. - 3. understand with support specific information and details of very simple phrases and sentences. - 4. understand with a high degree of support very short simple narratives. - 5. understand short basic supported classroom instructions. - 6. understand short supported questions. - 7. predict words they will hear by using knowledge of a topic.
+- 1. recognise and reproduce with support a range of high frequency target language phonemes. - 2. understand with support the main idea of simple sentences. - 3. understand with support specific information and details of simple sentences. - 4. understand with support very short simple narratives. - 5. understand an increased range of short basic supported classroom instructions. - 6. understand an increased range of short basic supported classroom instructions. - 7. understand the message the teacher or classmate is communicating by using visual clues when they are speaking.